 - Shower after you’re done to remove any insulation material from your skin and hair.

-While insulating an attic is a complex process with a bit of upfront cost, the long-term savings are enough to make this an economical project.
+While insulating an attic is a complex process with a bit of upfront cost, the long-term energy savings are enough to make this project an economical one.
 Not only will you see a drop in your energy bill, but you’ll be able to feel how much cozier your home is without all that heat escaping through the roof.